 Stop Four: The General Post Office

-The General Post Office located in the center of O’Connell St., Dublin’s main street, is one of Ireland’s most famous buildings.
-And currently is a working post office.
+The General Post Office is located in the center of O’Connell St., Dublin’s main street, and is one of Ireland’s most famous buildings.

-It is more recognized as the main stronghold of the rebels of the 1916 Irish “Rising,” during the country’s quest for independence.
-And also for its beautiful architecture.
+While it is a current working post office It is more recognized as the main stronghold of the rebels of the 1916 Irish “Rising,” during the country’s quest for independence.

 Stop Five: Molly Malone Statue and O’Neill’s Pub

-Her statue dresses her very provocatively if that’s any indication of her true profession.
 Current local tradition holds if you rub one of Molly’s breasts, you will have a bit of good luck!
-This is a popular tourist attraction
+I didn’t do this but you are free to.

 Stop Six: The Ha’Penny Bridge

-Ha’Penny Bridge is made of ornate cast iron and although its official name is the Liffey Bridge, it is still called the Ha’Penny Bridge.
-The name is derived from the cost (ha’penny or 1 1/2 pence) charged early Irish pedestrians to cross the Liffey River.
+The bridge’s official name is Liffey Bridge.
+The name Ha’Penny Bridge is derived from the cost (ha’penny or 1 1/2 pence) charged to early Irish pedestrians to cross the Liffey River.

 Stop Seven: Trendy Temple Bar District

-You will find a few blocks where eclectic restaurants, pubs, and galleries are jam-packed together.
-The Temple District is considered the most popular tourist destination in Dublin.
+The district is essentially a few blocks where eclectic restaurants, pubs, and galleries are jam-packed together.
+This area is considered the most popular tourist destination in Dublin.

-It was a Friday late afternoon when I visited, and I could not believe how crowded the several block area was.
-So, depending on the day/time you visit, crowd size may impact you.
+It was a Friday late afternoon when I visited, and I could not believe how crowded the several-block area was.
+It was worth it but I didn’t spend long here.

 Day Two Of Your 3 Days In Dublin Itinerary